skyter10086/Getting-Started-with-Perl-6/Kernel-for-Jupyter.md

 ## Writing kernels for Jupyter.

-There are two ways of writing kernells for Jupyter.
+There are **two ways** of writing **kernels** for Jupyter.
 One way is to write native kernel from the scratch or making python wrapper kernels.

-I have compiled all the videos that would be helpful for anyone trying to write kernels for Jupyter in their favorite programming language.
+I have compiled all the videos that would be helpful for anyone trying to write kernel for Jupyter in their favorite programming language.

 [**Video 1**](https://www.youtube.com/embed/pVte8t2TPNU).